 Start the "Big Ears" manoeuvre by pulling both outer A-lines downwards.
 This should start the manoeuvre by folding down a sufficiently large part of the wing tips so that the pilot does not then have to counteract the tendency to reopen.
-If the surface area which tucks under is too small ("ears" flapping, high holding forces) re-open the ears if necessary and then pull down and hold the A-lines a little more firmly.
-The brake lines are held steady and the pilot uses weight-shifting to steer the paraglider.
-You can now descend safely on the stable middle part of the wing.
-The brakes must not be shortened during the manoeuvre, e.g. by wrapping the brake lines.
+If the surface area which tucks under is too small ("ears" flapping, high holding forces ) re-open the ears and then pull down and hold the Alines a little more firmly.